stevensacks/react-smart-scroll/README.md

 - `overflow` - You can set this to `auto` or `scroll` ("auto" is the default).
 - `row` - Your row component.
 - `rowHeight` - Starting row height (100 by default) - it starts with this as an estimate for all rows, and then measures and caches the actual height of each row is as you scroll.
+- `startAt` - You can pass an index to start the list at (0 by default).
 - `style` - A style object applied to the component if you prefer using inline styling instead of css.
 - `...rowProps` - Any additional props you pass will be applied to your row components, for example `onClick`.